grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/webcrypto/cryptokey.md

 ---
 title: 'CryptoKey'
-excerpt: 'CryptoKey represents a cryptographic key used for encryption, decryption, signing, or verification.'
+description: 'CryptoKey represents a cryptographic key used for encryption, decryption, signing, or verification.'
 weight: 03
 ---